lgbt-foundation/whitepaper/whitepaper.md

 ### 1. LGBT Identity Management

-One of the core ideas behind blockchain, that is, the technology cryptocurrency is built upon, is to eliminate centralized storage of sensitive data and give the control of this data back to the user with additional security.
-The idea is to have a digital identity that is unique, unhackable and stored in a decentralized environment beyond of the access of governments.
-It allows a respectful way to honor and protect users’ real identities by establishing a virtual identity that gives full control back to the user.
+One of the core ideas behind blockchain, that is, the technology the LGBT Token is built upon, is to eliminate centralized storage of sensitive data and give the control of this data back to the user with additional security.
+The goal is to have a digital identity that is unique, unhackable and stored in a decentralized environment beyond of the access of governments.
+It provides a safe and respectful way to honor and protect users’ real identities by establishing a virtual identity that gives full control back to the user.
 This is of vital importance to the LGBT community as sexual and gender identities define an individual’s membership and sense of self, yet also run the risk of facing discrimination.

 > **The idea is to have a digital identity that is unique, unhackable and stored in a decentralized environment, and will be used in a respectful way to honor and protect users' physical identities.**

-This central identification system is central to our endeavor, as it not only establishes the technology basis for the other aspects of the LGBT Token, it also is necessary to solve a real world problem for many million members of the LGBT community.
-Hacks like the [Ashley Madison Data Breach](https://en.wikipedia.org/wiki/Ashley_Madison_data_breach) or more recent the [Facebook Data Misusage](https://en.wikipedia.org/wiki/Facebook_and_Cambridge_Analytica_data_breach) might have embarrassing or inconvenient consequences for the affected individuals, but for many members of the LGBT community, protecting their identity is a matter of life or death.
+The LGBT Token identity also gives its members the security in knowing that personal and sensitive data will not be made public, given to third parties, or misused.
+Hacks like the [Ashley Madison Data Breach](https://en.wikipedia.org/wiki/Ashley_Madison_data_breach), the [Facebook/Cambridge Analytics data misuse](https://en.wikipedia.org/wiki/Facebook_and_Cambridge_Analytica_data_breach) or the [recent report of Grindr sharing sensitive HIV status data with other companies](https://www.buzzfeed.com/azeenghorayshi/grindr-hiv-status-privacy), without the consent of the user, can result in long-term and even dangerous consequences for those affected.
+For many members of the LGBT community, protecting their identity is a matter of life or death.
+The Foundation believes that the ownership of their data belongs in the hands of its members.

 ### 2. LGBT Economy

 ` GRAPHIC OF A BRICK AND MORTAR STORE OR CLUB WITH A “LGBT TOKENS ACCEPTED” STICKER `

-To date, only a few companies in a few countries have fully understood that catering to the LGBT consumer can be of huge economic benefit.
-Many efforts have been clumsy and are difficult to deploy for smaller suppliers of goods and services, especially if they operate in less liberal countries.
-Only recently have companies started to develop products for the specific demand of the LGBT community, such as in financial services, hospitality and healthcare.
+To date, a number of efforts to cater to the LGBT demographic have been clumsy and difficult to deploy for smaller suppliers of goods and services, especially if they operate in less liberal countries.
+Only recently have industries started to develop products for the specific demand of the LGBT community, such as in financial services, hospitality and healthcare.
 It would be expected that the majority of corporate executives could provide a breakdown of their customer demographic by reference to age, provenance, or income, but anecdotal evidence confirms that it is unlikely they would be able to specify the percentage of their business that stems from the LGBT community.

 By participating in the pink economy with the LGBT Token, however, these companies can, in an easy and meaningful manner, directly reach the LGBT community to treat LGBT consumers with the level of attention they welcome and deserve.
 Accepting LGBT Token as a method of payment in everyday transactions will enable businesses large and small to demonstrate their affiliation with the LGBT community.
 Furthermore, they can optimize their LGBT-oriented business by being able to better target this significant customer segment and understand its buying patterns and preferences.